jdolak/Decentralized-Chatrooms/README.md

    - Nodes listen for incoming messages from their predecessor.
    - Messages are parsed, processed, and added to the local message store.

----

-2. Enter your username when prompted.
-3. Provide the address (host:port) of an existing node to join the ring.
-If this is the first node, skip this step.
-4. Begin chatting!

 ### Example Workflow

 1. **Node A** starts the application and listens for connections.